nevrome/mobest/docs/estimation.md

 )
 ```

-Helper functions are available to calculate the individual components of this table, if this is desired.
+Helper functions are available to calculate the individual types of distances, if this is desired.

 ```r
 geo_dist  <- mobest::calculate_geo_pairwise_distances(positions)